 (Note: Shrubs cut back away from the house helps with air movement and prevents mildew and rot too.)

 - Phone numbers and contact information.
 Over the years we may have accumulated several numbers to contact you.
 However, some of these numbers are no longer in use.
 Please take a moment to call or email us with your current contact information and preferred method of contacting you.

-Come support one of the many local events we support.
-The Marshfield Boys and Girls Club is having its FIFTH ANNUAL MARSHVEGAS 4 MILER ROAD RACE, on Thanksgiving morning at 7:30.
+The Marshfield Boys and Girls Club is having its SIXTH ANNUAL MARSHVEGAS 4 MILER ROAD RACE.
 Also known as SOUTH SHORE TURKEY TROT.
-This is a 4 mile route around some side streets in Marshfield that begins and ends at the South River School on South River St. (Parking is at the Marshfield Fairgrounds) There are prizes for the winners in several age groups.
-Roche Brothers Supermarkets has donated pies to all of the finishers.
+This is normally a 4 mile route around some side streets in Marshfield that begins and ends at the South River School on South River St. This year, however will be safe for all to participate.
+Whenever you can between 11/22 and 11/29, complete any 4 mile route, anywhere you want.
+Then send in your times when you finish.
+For more information and for registration, visit: http://marshfieldbgc.com or www.racewire.com

 Monday-Friday 8:00 – 4:30